 From Feelings to Scientific Facts

 These feelings grew into science through research conducted to determine if there was medical certitude in how forest bathing made people feel.
 Researchers investigated the before and after effects of forest bathing in comparison to subjects performing equivalent activities in urban or laboratory settings.
 Studies have provided a wealth of data showing that Shinrin-Yoku can positively affect mental health through lowering stress, improving concentration and memory, reducing depression symptoms, increasing energy, and improving sleep habits.
 It also can positively affect physical health through reducing blood pressure, lowering blood-sugar levels, and boosting the immune system.

 The meditative experience of Shinrin-Yoku involves core routines that help relax the body and mind while deepening a connection to the natural world.
-Learn how to practice at one of many sessions, each with a specific focus: Guided Forest Bathing at Lake Michigan on Sunday, September 27, Autumn Guided Forest Bathing on Sunday, October 11, Sunset Guided Forest Bathing on Monday, October 19, and Lake Michigan Sunrise Guided Forest Bathing on Tuesday, October 27.
+Join us to learn how to practice at one of many sessions, each with a specific focus: Guided Forest Bathing at Lake Michigan on Sunday, September 27, Autumn Guided Forest Bathing on Sunday, October 11, Sunset Guided Forest Bathing on Monday, October 19, and Lake Michigan Sunrise Guided Forest Bathing on Tuesday, October 27.
 Experience the relaxation of opening your senses to nature.